GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

 __N = Navigation tests (blue)__, tests concerning the navigation aspect of the system
 __S = Status tests (red)__, tests about the sensors and status of the Car
 __U = User tests (green)__, tests about the user identification
-__G = General tests (black)__, test that interact with multiple aspect of the system; those test have to be done after the other three categories of tests.
+__G = General tests (black)__, tests that interact with multiple aspect of the system; those test have to be done after the other three categories of tests.

 | ID     | Components     |
 | :------------- | :------------- |